deusion/selenium-webdriver-learning/README.md

 This is a personal learning repo for Automated UI testing using Selenium Webdriver with Mocha + Mochawesome and Chai.
 This is using LambdaTest Todo project.

 Project currently executes 'firstTest.js' on local machine.
-Executes 'secondTest.js' on Lambda Test Automation farm.
+Executes 'secondTest.js' on Lambda Test Selenium Grid.
+It also executes tests in headless mode.
+'paramTest.js' executes paramaterized tests

 ## Features
 - Selenium Webdriver - Automation